Sponge Chats – Training, Materials Writing and Freelancing with Nik Peachey

 BTW, this is the teaching machine that Nik was talking about in the video.
 Very interesting indeed!

-4. Sponge Chats – Perspectives on Assessment with Fatime Losonci
+5. Sponge Chats – Perspectives on Business Mindset with Rachael Roberts

 Leave a Comment